 We eat fish in Goa when we want to treat ourselves.
 It is not our usual, everyday meal.

-Although fish come from the ocean 100 meters from the restaurant you might be sitting in right now, it’s a quite costly dish compared to all the other things on the menu.
+Although fish come from the ocean 100 meters from the restaurant you might be sitting in right now, it’s quite a costly dish compared to all the other things on the menu.
 Especially if it’s a whole fish not just small pieces of it in a curry (fish masala).

 Often the price of the whole fish is not written on the menu.
 Instead mostly you will see – as per size.
 Which means, when you will ask for a whole fish to be grilled for you, the guy will bring you a tray with different fresh fish.
 And that’s when you will hear the price.